How do pensions work in Germany?

 Drawbacks of Rürup pension

-Second, is the very poor return in the pay-out phase, which you cannot avoid.
+Second, there is a very poor return in the pay-out phase, which you cannot avoid.
 As the return on your savings in the retirement phase has to be guaranteed, they are very conservatively invested, with no positive return after cost.
 You are also bound to the conservative life expectancy assumptions of life insurance companies.
-This combined amounts to a 'Rentenfaktor' tax, and hence you will not even get the nominal amount of the savings accumulated at 67 back, but only 65 % if you have the current average life expectancy.
-Only those who are lucky enough to live a very long life benefit from more generous payouts, since they profit from the surpluses of the deceased persons in their cohort.
+This combined amounts to a 'Rentenfaktor' tax, and hence, you will not even get the nominal amount of the savings accumulated at 67 back, but only 65 % if you have the current average life expectancy.
+Only those lucky enough to live a very long life benefit from more generous payouts since they profit from the surpluses of the deceased individuals in their cohort.

 Company pension plans: Why they often don't pay off

 The company pension plan (“betriebliche Altersvorsorge” or bAV) is a collective term for various forms of pension provision by the employer.
-Originally, these were separate pension funds, well managed and properly invested by professional fund managers.
+Initially, these were separate pension funds, well-managed and properly invested by professional fund managers.
 These funds would also spread the risk of longevity across all participants.
-Hence they have two major benefits and are typically quite beneficial for you.
+Hence, they have two major benefits and are typically quite beneficial for you.
 Unfortunately, these plans are becoming rarer and rarer as companies worry about the liabilities of these funds.
-The most typical form these days is therefore direct insurance (“Direktversicherung”).
+The most typical form these days is, therefore, direct insurance (“Direktversicherung”).

-These direct insurances suffer from the same weaknesses as the other voluntary pension options: high costs and low returns.
-In addition, you pay in less to your public pension, which has a positive net return that is higher than the company pension with current low interest rates.
-On top of that, if you change employer, you lose your subsidies, unless the new employer so happens to have the same insurance contract.
-Your large upfront costs are then basically lost.
+These direct insurances have the same weaknesses as the other voluntary pension options: high costs and low returns.
+In addition, you pay less to your public pension, which has a positive net return higher than the company pension with current low interest rates.
+On top of that, if you change employers, you lose your subsidies unless the new employer happens to have the same insurance contract.
+Your enormous upfront costs are then basically lost.

 We have a special article on this topic and a calculator to help you review your personal company pension situation.
-Do review this as it typically is about the worst pension decision you can make, and instead, you should consider alternatives like a Private Pension Plan as a long-term tax-efficient ETF savings plan, or saving up for your own home or an investment property.
+Review this, as it typically is about the worst pension decision you can make.
+Instead, you should consider alternatives like a Private Pension Plan as a long-term tax-efficient ETF savings plan or saving up for your home or investment property.

 How does a direct company pension work?

 With a company pension direct insurance, you pay a monthly contribution to this contract out of your wage.
-In Germany, this is referred to as deferred compensation ('Entgeldumwandlung').
-Deferred compensation implies that contributions of up to 284 € a month are free of social security contributions and you don't have to pay taxes on up to 568 € per month during the savings phase.
-These two maximum limits are valid for the year 2022 and are adjusted annually.
+In Germany, this is referred to as deferred compensation ('Entgeltumwandlung').
+Deferred compensation implies that contributions of up to 322 € a month are free of social security contributions, and you don't have to pay taxes on up to 644 € per month during the savings phase.
+These two maximum limits are valid for the year 2025 and are adjusted annually.

-Since your employer also saves their social contributions, they are obliged to top up the deposit with usually 15 % of your contribution.
+Since your employer also saves their social contributions, they must top up the deposit with usually 15 % of your contribution.
 And if you are lucky, your employer participates to a greater extent.

 Disadvantages of company pension plans